 With a wide range of visitor tracking widgets available that you could embed into blogs and websites it can be confusing deciding which one(s) to add!

-So we’ve decided to help you by providing an overview of the more popular visitor tracking widgets used on class blogs, student blogs and personal educator blogs.
+This post provides an overview of the more popular visitor tracking widgets used on class blogs, student blogs, and personal educator blogs.

-We’ve inserted each widgets into this post so you can see how they work.
-You normally add visitor tracking widgets to sidebars and we explain how this is done later in this post.
+We’ve inserted each widget into this post so you can see how they work.
+You normally add visitor tracking widgets to sidebars (rather than posts) and we explain how this is done later in this post.

 Why Use Visitor Tracking Widgets?

-But lets first talk about why you might want to add Visitor Tracking widgets.
+First, let’s talk about why you might want to add visitor tracking widgets.

 Visitor tracking widgets are popular on public class and student blogs because: